Russia-Ukraine War: What to know on Russia's war in Ukraine

 HOW MANY REFUGEES AND CASUALTIES?

 The U.N. refugee agency said Friday that more than 1.2 million people have left Ukraine since the invasion began.
-UNHCR's data portal on Ukraine showed that the vast majority — about 650,000 — had gone to neighboring Poland, and roughly 145,000 had fled to Hungary.
-Another 103,000 were in Moldova and more than 90,000 in Slovakia.
+The United Nations High Commissioner for Refugee' data portal showed that the vast majority — about 650,000 — had gone to neighboring Poland, and roughly 145,000 had fled to Hungary.
+An additional 103,000 were in Moldova and more than 90,000 in Slovakia.

-Separately, UNICEF said that 500,000 of those who’ve left Ukraine are children.

 The U.N. human rights office says at least 227 civilians have been killed and 525 wounded in Ukraine since the start of the invasion.
 Ukraine’s State Emergency Service has said more than 2,000 civilians have died, though it’s impossible to verify the claim.